suneetchugh-dev/suneetchugh-dev/README.md

 I'm currently pursuing a **B.Tech in Computer Science Engineering (Artificial Intelligence)** at **Noida Institute of Engineering and Technology (NIET)**.

 I enjoy building software that is practical, scalable, and designed to solve real-world problems.

 My primary interests include **Full Stack Development**, **Artificial Intelligence**, **Real-Time Communication Systems**, **Linux**, and **Modern Software Architecture**.

 I believe the best way to learn is by building.
-Whether it's developing full-stack applications, experimenting with AI, or exploring new technologies, I'm always looking for opportunities to improve my skills through hands-on projects and continuous learning.
+Whether it's developing Full-Stack Apps, experimenting with AI and exploring new technologies,

+I'm always looking forward to improve my skills through hands-on projects and continuous learning. ^^
 <br>
 <br>
 <p align="center">